On 1st April, many of you may be planning to be mischievous and play pranks on your friends and family.

-Andrea told us that not everybody agrees where the festival come from.
+Andrea told us that not everybody agrees about where the festival comes from.

 She says: "There is surprisingly little known about the origins of April Fools' Day and there are a large number of completely different - and quite entertaining - theories of its origin."